-With over 450 published knitting designs in her portfolio, her work has been featured in many major publications and books worldwide.
+With over 500 published knitting designs in her portfolio, her work has been featured in many major publications and books worldwide.
 She also edits and photographs other knitting books, plans and executes social media for numerous yarn companies and teaches advanced knitting in the Metro DC area.
-Tanis has her own regularly-featured TV spot on PBS' Knitting Daily TV with Vickie Howell and has taught multiple online Fair Isle classes for Craftsy.
+Tanis had her own regularly-featured TV spot on PBS' Knitting Daily TV with Vickie Howell and has taught multiple online Fair Isle classes for Craftsy/Bluprint.
 It is her goal to help anyone who wants to learn how to knit accomplish their fiber goals.

 She is the author of Knit Local: Celebrating America’s Homegrown Yarns (2011, Sixth & Spring), the winner of a gold IPPY Award; Capitol Knits, (2012, Self-Published) a knitting and history book inspired by Washington, DC and national winner of the DAR American Heritage Women in the Arts Award; Knitting Architecture (2013, F&W/Interweave), a collection of designs inspired by well-known architecture; Cozy Knits (2013, F&W/Interweave); From Mama, with Love, (Self-Published) an ebook collection from designer friends and mothers; 3 Skeins or Less – Fresh Knitted Accessories (2014, F&W/Interweave), a modern collection of garments and accessories all knit in 3 or fewer skeins of yarn; Wanderlust – 47 Modern Knits for Bohemian Style, (2015, F&W/Interweave); Modern Baby Knits (2016, F&W/Interweave), a collection of knits for babies and children on the go with fuss-free designs; and Gradient Knits (2017, Barron's) a complete course of beautifully and profusely illustrated instruction under one cover using gradient yarns.

 Tanis is a proud member of the Martha Washington Chapter of the Daughters of the American Revolution (DAR), and the Washington DC Chapter of the Mayflower Society.
-She has won the American Heritage Award and the National Women in the Arts Award numerous times for Fiber Arts.
+She has won first place nationally for the American Heritage Award and the National Women in the Arts Award numerous times for Fiber Arts.